 A village, a fortress perched on a limestone and sandstone spur in the heart of the Montefeltro area.

 Its timeless charm has earned it the right to join the Borghi più Belli d’Italia (the association of Italy’s most beautiful little towns) as well as Orange Flag status.
-You can find it on the map in the upper Valmarecchia, inland from Rimini, nestling between Tuscany, the Marche and San Marino.
+It is on the map in the upper Valmarecchia, inland from Rimini, nestling in the stunning landscapes among Tuscany, the Marche, and San Marino.

 A visit to San Leo is a journey through history and culture – from the time of St Leo to the visit of St Francis, from the incarceration of Cagliostro and Orsini to the inspiration of Dante and the landscapes of Piero della Francesca.

 San Leo is a place of outstanding cultural richness and natural beauty.
-It is a veritable vision all year round, especially at sunrise or sunset.
-Its remarkable form, with its walls teetering 600 metres up on the clifftops, has always endowed it with a dual military and religious importance.
+It is a veritable vision, especially at sunrise or sunset.
+Its remarkable form, with its walls teetering 600 meters up on the clifftops, has always endowed it with dual military and religious importance.

-San Leo is still an almost impregnable place, in a perpetual balancing act between the surrounding topography and the human hands that have shaped its characteristic fortress silhouette.
-Among the hills dotted with small settlements, a single road chiselled into the rock winds its way up to the village.
+San Leo is still an almost impregnable place, in a perpetual balancing act between the surrounding topography and the human hands shaping its fortress silhouette.
+Among the hills dotted with small settlements, a single road chiseled into the rock winds its way up to the village.

-Inside the old gate, the pale, sand-coloured stone buildings exude a tranquil, other-worldly mood with alleys and corners laced with poetry.
+Inside the old gate, the pale, sand-colored stone buildings exude a tranquil, other-worldly mood with alleys and corners laced with poetry.

 The castle looming over the cliff edge, in a panorama of woodlands and rocky peaks marching out to the Adriatic, resembles a boat tossed on a rocky sea and a fairy castle rising from the mists.
 Being a few degrees cooler than its surroundings, on account of its lofty position, it is a perfect destination for anyone seeking a fresh, relaxing contrast to the Romagna Riviera.

-The Malatesta of Rimini and their fierce foes, the Montefeltro of Urbino, snatched it from one another in the 13th and 14th centuries; the Montefeltro finally prevailed in 1441 through Duke Federico.
+During the family feud between The Malatesta of Rimini and the Montefeltro of Urbino, San Leo becomes a disputed territory, until the Montefeltro family prevailed in 1441 with Duke Federico.

-San Leo was part of the Marche region until 15 August 2009, when it joined Rimini province along with six other municipalities in the High Valmarecchia area after a referendum.
+From that time, San Leo was part of the Marche region and the Urbino province until 15 August 2009, when – for a strange game of fate – it joined Rimini province along with six other municipalities in the High Valmarecchia area after a referendum, renewing its history of land disputed between two cities.

-The museum has a fascinating collection of prints, paintings, furniture and ceramics along with extensive records on the key figures in the village’s history, from Berengar to Montefeltro.
-You can also visit an exhibition of weapons and armour from the 14th to the 19th centuries, along with the dungeon, including Cagliostro’s cell.
+The museum has a fascinating collection of prints, paintings, furniture, and ceramics along with extensive records on the key figures in the village’s history, from Berengar to the Montefeltro family.

-The village’s oldest building is the parish church.
-Built in the Carolingian era and remodelled in Romanesque stone, it stands on the original cell where St Leo retired in prayer and lived his last few years as a hermit.
+The village’s oldest building is the parish church built in the Carolingian era.
+It was remodeled in Romanesque stone, it stands on the original cell where St Leo retired in prayer and lived his last few years as a hermit.
 It is made of material retrieved from the Roman era, in a basilica plan with three aisles demarked by pillars and columns.

 The nearby cathedral, dedicated to St Leo, was erected near the cliff edge in the 7th century and completely renovated in 1173 in sandstone in a Lombard Romanesque style.
 The mighty square bell tower, probably of Byzantine origin, offers some superb views over the village.